MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/network-switch-1807.md

 ::: moniker range="=sc-vmm-2019"
 9. In **Virtual Port**, add one or more port classifications and virtual network adapter port profiles.
 Every Port Classification must be mapped to a Port Profile.
 From VMM 2019 UR2, you can view Port Classification to Port Profile mapping on the **Virtual Port** screen.
 ::: moniker-end
 10. In **Uplink**, add an uplink port profile, or [create a new one](../vmm/network-port-profile.md).
-When you add an uplink port profile, it is placed in a list of profiles that are available through that logical switch.
+When you add an uplink port profile, it's placed in a list of profiles that are available through that logical switch.
 However, when you apply the logical switch to a network adapter in a host, the uplink port profile is applied to that network adapter only if you select it from the list of available profiles.

     If *Uplink* is chosen as Embedded Team (Switch Embedded Team or SET), then the only supported load balancing algorithms are Hyper-V Port and Dynamic.
 Hyper-V Port is the default load balancing algorithm.
-If *Uplink* mode is chosen as Embedded Team, then Hyper-V Port is the recommended load balancing algorithm; Dynamic is not recommended.
+If *Uplink* mode is chosen as Embedded Team, then Hyper-V Port is the recommended load balancing algorithm; Dynamic isn't recommended.

 11. In **Summary**, review the settings and select **Finish**.
 Verify; the switch created appears in **Logical Switches**.
 ::: moniker range="=sc-vmm-2019"